-Within this construct, we hypothesize that the organic solution (relative to an aqueous solution) supports enhanced competition amongst the varying hydrogen bond capabilities of polar solutes that tune amphiphile self-assembly in the context of the locality of the amphiphile interactions.
-A well-known LLE system is used as a platform to test this hypothesis and learn about how hydrogen bonding influences the size and composition of the resulting aggregates and also the patterns of intermolecular interactions that govern their morphology in the context of concentration dependent HB competition.
-Specifically, N,N,N',N'-tetraoctyl-3-oxapentanediamide (TODGA) is a representative diglycolamide amphiphile, whose behavior in n-dodecane is relevant to the separation and purification of critical elements, actinides and lanthanides within the nuclear fuel cycle (notably the Actinide Lanthanide SEParation Process (ALSEP)).[22, 23] Further, this amphiphile can exhibit phase splitting behavior at moderate acid concentration.
-[24] The acid driven aggregation of TODGA, even in the absence of metal, has been experimentally studied using small-angle neutron scattering (SANS) and vapor-pressure osmometry (VPO).[12, 25, 26] Molecular dynamics simulation has been used to precisely control the polar co-solute concentration in the organic phase and analysis of the hydrogen bond networks has identified the correlating relationships of solute hydrogen bonding and amphiphile aggregation.
+Within this construct, we hypothesize that the organic solution (relative to an aqueous solution) supports enhanced competition amongst the varying hydrogen bond capabilities of polar solutes that tune amphiphile selfassembly in the context of the locality of the amphiphile interactions.
+Molecular dynamics methods provide a well-established methodology to test this hypothesis, particularly when advanced sub-ensemble analysis techniques are employed to reveal the correlating relationships of hydrogen bond characteristics and aggregate formation.
+A well-known LLE system is used as a platform to learn about how hydrogen bonding influences the size and composition of the resulting aggregates and also the patterns of intermolecular interactions that govern their morphology in the context of concentration dependent HB and solvation competition.
+Specifically, N,N,N',N'-tetraoctyl-3oxapentanediamide (TODGA) is a representative diglycolamide amphiphile. whose behavior in n-dodecane is relevant to the separation and purification of critical elements, actinides and lanthanides within the nuclear fuel cycle (notably the Actinide Lanthanide SEParation Process (ALSEP)).[23, 24] Further, this amphiphile can exhibit phase splitting behavior at moderate acid concentration.
+[25] The acid driven aggregation of TODGA, even in the absence of metal ions, has been experimentally studied using small-angle neutron scattering (SANS) and vapor-pressure osmometry (VPO).
+[13, 26, 27] Within this work, benchmarked simulation is used to precisely control the polar co-solute concentration in the organic phase, while analysis of the hydrogen bond network identifies the correlating relationships of solute hydrogen bonding and amphiphile aggregation.

 The available experimental data and diverse aggregation behavior of TODGA is ideal for developing a platform of basic insight into the competition amongst varying hydrogen bond (HB) capabilities of polar solutes upon amphiphile aggregation in non-polar media.
-Here, we demonstrate that H2O and HNO3 have different mechanistic roles that facilitate amphiphile self-assembly where clear differentiation is observed upon the resulting aggregate size distribution, composition, and morphology.
-As $[H_2O]{(org)}$ is increased the dual hydrogen bond accepting and donating capabilities cause a transition from H2O acting as an individual bridging constituent between TODGA molecules, to preferential self-solvation that causes larger water clusters to be formed whose surfaces bring together TODGA clusters that form extended aggregate assemblies.
-Addition of HNO3 to the humid organic solutions disturbs the preferential self-solvation of water by rearranging its HB network to participate in the multiple HB acceptor sites of HNO3.
+Simulations are used here to show that $H_2O$ and $HNO_3$ have different mechanistic roles that facilitate amphiphile self-assembly - where clear differentiation is observed upon the resulting aggregate size distribution, composition, and morphology.
+As $[H_2O]{org}$ is increased the dual hydrogen bond accepting and donating capabilities cause a transition from $H_2O$ acting as an individual bridging constituent between TODGA molecules, to preferential self-solvation that causes larger water clusters to be formed whose surfaces bring together TODGA clusters that form extended aggregate assemblies.
+Addition of $HNO_3$ to the humid organic solutions disturbs the preferential self-solvation of water by rearranging its HB network to participate in the multiple HB acceptor sites of $HNO_3$ .
 This in turn inhibits the formation of large water clusters that support TODGA aggregate-aggregate merging.
-Despite the prevalent assumption within the experimental literature that $HNO_3$ is generally responsible for the growth of TODGA assemblies in upon coextraction of $H_2O$ and $HNO_3$ , this work instead proposes that it is the role of water that predominates the observed aggregation phenomena.
+Despite the prevalent assumption within the experimental literature that $HNO_3$ is generally responsible for the growth of TODGA assemblies in upon coextraction of $H_2O$ and $HNO_3$ , this work instead proposes that it is the underlying role of water that contributes to the observed aggregation phenomena.
 We anticipate that these mechanistic insights, and the role of HB competition amongst polar co-solutes, will help achieve better control over amphiphile self-assembly across length-scales in non-polar media and may assist process layouts that leverage such aggregation in liquid-liquid extraction and other industrial applications.